Neuroquila-n8fall/JunkersControl/README.md

 Hint: The manufacturer recommends to not turn the heating off by the power switch but instead set it into economy mode with 10° feed temperature (lowest setting) to prevent getting the pump or valves stuck.
 If set to economy the heating will move the pump(s) and valve(s) every 24h if they haven't been moved within that range.

 ### Boost
-Boost function sets the feed temperature to the maximum reported value (`HcMaxFeed`) for a selected period of time (default: 300 seconds).
-Change `mqttBoostDuration` inside `mqtt.cpp` to the desired duration (Seconds!).
+Boost function sets the feed temperature to the maximum reported value (`ceraValues.Heating.FeedMaximum`) for a selected period of time (default: 300 seconds).
+Change `commandedValues.Heating.BoostDuration` inside `mqtt.cpp` to the desired duration (Seconds!).
 This is especially useful when you own electronic or "smart home" thermostats in general which in most cases offer such a boost function. the problem with this "boost" is that although the valve opens up for a few minutes, the heating won't actually deliver the required temperature.
 A common misunderstanding is that opening the valve to the highest setting will heat more.
 It will instead only *allow* for a much higher room temperature as the water flow through the system is almost unchanged.
 Due to the natural lag of a heating system you should fire this function before you boost a specific radiator.

 ### Fast Heatup
-Fast Heatup function compares a temperature (`mqttAmbientTemperature`) to a given target value (`mqttTargetAmbientTemperature`) and sets the feed temperature to maximum (`HcMaxFeed`) as long as the temperature hasn't reached the target value.
+Fast Heatup function compares a temperature (`commandedValues.Heating.AmbientTemperature`) to a given target value (`commandedValues.Heating.TargetAmbientTemperature`) and sets the feed temperature to maximum (`ceraValues.Heating.FeedMaximum`) as long as the temperature hasn't reached the target value.
 It will slowly decrease the feed temperature down from maximum as the target is approached.
-If you don't want to use it, set `mqttFastHeatup` default value inside `mqtt.cpp` from `true` to `false`
+If you don't want to use it, set `commandedValues.Heating.FastHeatup` default value inside `mqtt.cpp` from `true` to `false`
 ![Fast Heatup Demo](/assets/fastheatup_demo.jpg)
 *This is how the fast heatup function works visually*